 List is made up of people like Claudia Cardinale and Kofi Annan.This renowned United Nations employees list answers the questions, "What famous people have worked at United Nations?" and "Who are the most famous United Nations employees?"

-Abdul Rahman Pazhwak was an Afghan poet and diplomat.
-He was educated in Afghanistan and started out his career as a journalist, but eventually joined the foreign ministry.
-During the 1950s he became ambassador to the United Nations, and served as president of the UN General Assembly from 1966 to 1967.
-During the early 1970s he served for short periods as Afghan ambassador to West Germany and India.
-In 1976 he became ambassador to the United Kingdom.
-He served in that position until the 1978 communist coup.
+Abdul Rahman Pazhwak (Persian: عبدالرحمن پژواک; born March 7, 1919 – June 8, 1995) was an Afghan poet and diplomat.
+He was educated in Afghanistan and started his career as a journalist, but eventually joined the foreign ministry.
+During the 1950s, he became ambassador to the United Nations and served as president of the UN General Assembly from 1966 to 1967.
+During the early 1970s, he served for short periods as Afghan ambassador to West Germany and India.
+In 1976, he became ambassador to the United Kingdom.
+He served in that position until the 1978 Saur Revolution.
 He then returned to Afghanistan and was put under house arrest.
-He was allowed to leave for medical treatment in 1982.
-He received asylum in the United States, where he lived until 1991, ...more on Wikipedia
+He was allowed to leave for medical treatment in 1982 and ...more on Wikipedia

 Age: Dec. at 76 (1919-1995)

-Ban Ki-moon is the eighth and current Secretary-General of the United Nations after succeeding Kofi Annan in 2007.
+Ban Ki-moon (; Korean: 반기문; Hanja: 潘基文; Korean pronunciation: [pan.ɡi.mun]; born 13 June 1944) is a South Korean politician and diplomat who served as the eighth Secretary-General of the United Nations from January 2007 to December 2016.
 Before becoming Secretary-General, Ban was a career diplomat in South Korea's Ministry of Foreign Affairs and in the United Nations.
 He entered diplomatic service the year he graduated from university, accepting his first post in New Delhi, India.
-In the foreign ministry, he established a reputation for modesty and competence.
 Ban was the foreign minister of South Korea from January 2004 to November 2006.
 In February 2006 he began to campaign for the office of Secretary-General.
-Ban was initially considered a long shot for the office.
-As foreign minister of South Korea, however, ...more on Wikipedia
+Ban was initially considered to be a long shot for the ...more on Wikipedia

 Age: Dec. at 88 (1915-2003)